hubmapconsortium/ccf-releases/v1.2/markdown/omap/omap-pancreas-codex.md

 Y. et al, 2018](https://doi.org/10.1016/j.cell.2018.07.010).
 Cell junction markers (E-cadherin,Beta-catenin) and nuclear marker Hoechst are used for cell segmentation.
 The resulting OMAP contains 12 antibodies and provides a spatial context for most relevant anatomical structures and cell types in the pancreas including pancreatic cells (alpha, beta, gamma, delta),  ductal cells, endothelial cells,smooth muscle and mesenchymal cells present in the
-ASCT-B pancreas table.
+[ASCT-B pancreas table, v1.0](https://doi.org/10.48539/HBM332.TMXM.592).
 Acinar  and epsilon cells are not targeted in the existing panel due to the complexity of finding suitable and stable antibodies.

 | Label | Value |